auroraGPT-ANL/questions-ui/README.md

-# AuroraGPT Questions UI
+# AuroraGPT AI Model Evaluation Platform

-A form to author questions for LLMs for evaluation
+A form to author and review MCQ for LLMs for evaluation, and to perform LabStyle experiments for LLMs for scientific use cases.

 # Container Deployment using Docker